jmeistrich/rnl-conf-2025/slides/slides.md

 </div>

 <!--
-We've been through this in mobile before with Cordova, Ionic, etc...
+We've been through this before on mobile with Cordova and Ionic apps being wrappers around web apps.
+They were poor experiences but cross platform and easier to build.

 Native apps are more delightful but hard to build and need dedicated teams.
 So companies built cross-platform web apps across web and mobile.
 And everything was bad.
 -->

 ---